PsiHQ/Site/index.md

 ## Research interests

-I aspire to be a theoretical physicist and, as of now, I am mostly into theoretical high energy physics, including both phenomenology and more fundamental aspects.
-I tend to be more open to different areas as well, however, and have had exposure to a couple different fields in my years at IACS - for example, nonlinear systems, weak measurements and so on.
-For more information, do visit the [research](/menu1/) page.
+I aspire to be a theoretical physicist and, as of now, I am mostly into **_theoretical high-energy physics_**, including both phenomenology and more fundamental aspects.
+I am open to different experiences as well and have had exposure to different fields at IACS - for example, nonlinear systems, weak measurements and so on.
+The [research](/menu1/) page elaborates on this further, so please visit it if interested.

-On a computational side, I have self learnt Julia as a side interest and hobby - it has now become an integral part of my work, helping me with numerically solving complicated systems and suchlike.
+On a computational side, I have self-learned Julia as a side interest and hobby - it has now become an integral part of my work, helping me with numerically solving complicated systems and so on.
 Interestingly, I built this webpage with Julia as well!
 It's super interesting and super fun.

 ~~~
 <div class="row">